sapegin/emoji-console-log/README.md

 ## Features

 - Hotkeys to add, comment, uncomment, and remove logs to monitor different values.
-- Adds random emoji to each log to make it easier to distinguish different logs in the browser console.
+- Adds random non-repeating emoji to each log to make it easier to distinguish different logs in the browser console.
 - Automatically detects project’s code style (quotes, semicolons, tabs/spaces, etc.).
+- Automagically adds new lines at the right places to keep the code neat.

 This extension adds four commands to your Visual Studio Code: